 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons undergoing chemotherapy or who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons undergoing chemotherapy or who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+These particularly at risk from infections.
 These people should seek advice about drinking water from their healthcare providers.
-Environmental Protection Agency Center for Disease Control (EPA/CDC) has guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants and they are available from the EPA Safe Drinking Water Hotline at (800) 426-4791.
+The Environmental Protection Agency Center for Disease Control (EPA/CDC) has guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants and they are available from the EPA Safe Drinking Water Hotline at (800) 426-4791.